 * * * * * * * * * *

 Glassman’s got CrossFit Affiliates on all sides of these convergent and divergent, whipsaw “emergencies.”
 Is there some Racism Kommissar out there watching and waiting: “What?
 Glassman said he’s against systemic racism?
 Well, there we go.
 Finally!
 Okay.
 It’s all better now.”
-What does his pronouncement add?
+What would Greg’s pronouncement add?
 Why does anyone even care what Greg Glassman, or CrossFit Affiliates, think about these issues?

 - There seems to have been a loss of the familial nature of the Community, where we had gyms owned by addicts, alongside gyms owned by the cops who might have arrested them.
 That’s a trippy thing to consider, but we’ve had lots of gyms owned by people with records – minorities, young men from inner cities, many who found in CrossFit an opportunity and a clean slate, a lack of judgment about their past.
 They could make a good living as trainers and even become respectable business owners in their communities.
 That seems to have been lost in all of this.

 - CrossFit was always “color-blind.”
 It was how it grew and thrived.
 We sent camera crews to document women’s only CF gyms in Muslim Sharia countries.
 We did Media on Affiliates living on opposite sides of the Israel-Palestine conflict and tried to find ways to bring them together.
-I spent almost two years – me, former Marine – living in the People’s Republic of China (PRC) opening CrossFit gyms, at Glassman’s personal request in 2017-18.
+I spent almost two years – me, former Marine – living in the People’s Republic of China (PRC) opening CrossFit gyms, at Glassman’s personal request from late 2016-18.

 - Fitness transcended politics for us; it had to or we could never have grown the way we did around the world.We tried to find ways around the U.S. government’s ban on business in Iran, when an Iranian doing CrossFit in Iran contacted us, wanting to become an “official part of the Community.”
 Greg didn’t want to leave a single “CrossFitter” outside of “the Community.”

 - You can believe deeply in the need for real police reform, work for it like some of us did and still do, in courtrooms and on a case-by-case, and also still know and love great people who are cops.
 This Us v.
-Them, you’re either with me or against me mindset isn’t sustainable, nor is it a solution to any problem in the CrossFit Community or the broader U.S. around police and the communities they serve.
+Them, you’re either with me or against me mindset isn’t sustainable, nor is it a solution to any problem in the CrossFit Community, or the broader U.S., regarding police and the communities they serve.

-* * * * * *
+* * * * * * * * * *